-Although the history of the Balfour Declaration is generally known, the major questions associated with this event hold their interest.
+Although the history of the Balfour Declaration is generally known, the major questions associated with this event retain their interest.
 Was the British cabinet motivated by idealism or expedience?
 It is true that the British War Cabinet was motivated by the pressing need to win the Great War at a time their forces were bogged down in the trenches.
-They saw the value of Jewish public opinion and hoped that a declaration of support for Jewish national aspirations would assure the support of the American Jewish community and facilitate American participation in the war.
-7
+They saw the value of Jewish public opinion and hoped that a declaration of support for Jewish national aspirations would assure the support of the American Jewish community and facilitate American participation in the war.7

 Dr. Weizmann, who was familiar with this discussion, explained that the British leaders were motivated by their religious beliefs.
 While this may have been the case, he clearly described the substantial geopolitical benefits which Great Britain gained as a result of its support for the Jewish national cause.
-From his statement, we may gather that Weizmann believed that by “doing the right thing,” the needs of idealism and interests of state could both be served.
+From his statement, we may gather that Weizmann believed that by “doing the right thing,” the needs of idealism and interest of state could both be served.
 Thus, he explained how an idealistic decision resulted in a major geopolitical advantage for Britain:

 ….How was it that the decision was actually made, and why was the pledge [the Balfour Declaration] actually given?
 One factor, perhaps the decisive one, was the genuine appeal which the idea itself made to many of the leaders of Britain.
 One of the differences between that time and ours is in the approach to State problems.
 The so-called realism of modern politics is not realism at all, but pure opportunism, lack of moral stamina, lack of vision, and the principle of living from hand to mouth.
 Those British statesman of the old school, I have said, were genuinely religious.
 They understood as a reality the concept of the Return.
 It appealed to their tradition and their faith.8